 Because of these statutes of limitations, it is important that you act quickly to secure your case.
-Contact our medical malpractice attorneys in Albany as soon as possible to schedule a free, no obligation consultation to discuss your claim.
+Contact our Albany medical malpractice attorneys as soon as possible to schedule a free, no obligation consultation to discuss your claim.
 We will help you determine which deadlines apply to your case and help you file a lawsuit against the at-fault party.

 To schedule a free consultation, call 1-844-RESULTS now.